fetsh/freefeed-client/README.md

 post_resource.create(post)
 ```

-You can skip instantiating resource, but I'm not sure it is a good practice:
+You can skip instantiating resource, but I'm not sure if this is a good practice:

 ```ruby
 require 'freefeed'